 - Downsides?
 There are a few:

-• Only the GBA core supports save states.
-However, you can enable cheats for every console core.
+Only the GBA core supports save states.
+Most cores now have save states!
+Also, you can enable cheats for every console core.

 • It’s a little pricey.
 A complete MiSTer can range from $200 USD to $250 and beyond depending your customization.
 (I spent about $300)